One-body correlations and momentum distributions of trapped one-dimensional Bose gases at finite temperature: Trapped 1D Bose gases

 \section{Trapped 1D Bose gases}

-In experiments with ultracold bosonic gases in 1D geometries, which can be realized using 2D optical lattices~\cite{bloch2008review, cazalilla2011one} or atom chips~\cite{folman2002atomchip}, a confining potential $V(x)$ is present, so the corresponding 1D gases are modeled using the Hamiltonian: \be \hat{H}=\hat{H}_0+\int_0^L dx\ V(x) \hat\Psi^\dagger(x)\hat\Psi(x). \ee The confining potential breaks the Bethe ansatz solvability of the model.
+In experiments with ultracold bosonic gases in 1D geometries, which can be realized using 2D optical lattices~\cite{bloch2008review, cazalilla2011one} or atom chips~\cite{folman2002atomchip}, a confining potential $V(x)$ is present, so the corresponding 1D gases are modeled using the Hamiltonian: \be \hat{H}=\hat{H}_0+\int_{-\frac L2}^{\frac L2} dx\ V(x) \hat\Psi^\dagger(x)\hat\Psi(x). \ee The confining potential breaks the Bethe ansatz solvability of the model.
 Yet, one can use the local density approximation (LDA) to describe local quantities in the inhomogeneous system using the corresponding Bethe ansatz results for the homogeneous gas with a local chemical potential $\mu - V(x)$, see, e.g., Refs.~\cite{bloch2008review, cazalilla2011one}.
 This simple approach provides an accurate description of inhomogeneous gases whenever the length scale associated to the changes in the density due to the external potential is much longer than the interparticle distance, namely, whenever $n^{-1}(x)\ll |\de_x \log n(x)|$.

-In what follows, we assume that $V(x)=V(-x)$ so that in the ground state the gas is confined in a region $x\in[-R,R]$, with $R$ being the ``radius'' of the atomic cloud.
-The generalization to other situations is straightforward.
+In what follows, we assume that $V(x)=V(-x)$ so that in the ground state the gas is confined in a region $x\in[-R,R]\subseteq [-L/2,L/2]$, with $R$ being the ``radius'' of the atomic cloud.
+The generalization to non-symmetric traps is straightforward.